sheenazien8/goplate/docs/README.md

-# GoPlate Documentation
+# Galaplate Documentation

-Welcome to **GoPlate** - a modern, production-ready Go boilerplate for building REST APIs with best practices built-in.
+Welcome to **Galaplate** - a modern, production-ready Go boilerplate for building REST APIs with best practices built-in.

-## What is GoPlate?
+## What is Galaplate?

-GoPlate is a comprehensive Go boilerplate that provides everything you need to build robust REST APIs quickly and efficiently.
+Galaplate is a comprehensive Go boilerplate that provides everything you need to build robust REST APIs quickly and efficiently.
 It combines the power of modern Go frameworks with battle-tested patterns and tools to give you a solid foundation for your next project.

 ## Key Features